ysfdnmz/JobApplicationTrackingSystem/README.md

 Job Application And Tracking System

-This simple system is a lesson project not a professional solution.
-Nevertheless I hope it can inspire programmers.
+This simple system is a lesson project, not a professional solution.
+Nevertheless I hope it can inspire students.